ahoymarcus/nextjs-myjs-tech-blog/articles/it-governance-and-management-overview-2022-03-27.md

 ![pmbok-project-life-cycle-01](/images/articles/development/pmbok-project-life-cycle-02.jpg)

-Agile project management and the PMBOK® guide - PMI.org - https://www.pmi.org/learning/library/agile-project-management-pmbok-waterfall-7042

-Conceitos de gestão de projetos (PMBOK).
-Métodos, técnicas e ferramentas de gerência de projetos.

 ###### The Point Where there is a Clear Difference

 And then, only in a singular point the authors reconigze that there are a clear difference of concepts between PMBOK and Agile pratices, and that is about **the participation of the stackholders**.

 So, for the Agile model, the stackholders are called to have active involvement throughout the duration of the project, while in the `PMBOK Guide the view that stackeholder influence occurs up front and then declines throughout the rest of the project`.
 (PMI, 2004, p.
 21)

+PMBOK
+Métodos, técnicas e ferramentas de gerência de projetos.